benedictjones/EiM_MaterialProxy/README.md

     - tables

 ### NGSpice
 For PySpice to work **NGSpice must also be installed**.
-A version of NGSpice is included in /NGSpice/ngspice.zip, the extracted contents must be placed in the appropriate location (for windows):

-  - For PySpice 1.4: Place Spice64 and Spice_dll in the PySpice module inside *PySpice\Spice\NgSpice*.
+A version of NGSpice is included in /NGSpice/ngspice.zip, the extracted contents must be placed in the appropriate location (for windows): for PySpice (1.4) place Spice64 and Spice_dll in the PySpice module inside *PySpice\Spice\NgSpice*.
     e.g. for conda enviroment eim_env: *C:\Users\user\anaconda3\envs\eim_env\Lib\site-packages\PySpice\Spice\NgSpice*
-  - For PySpice 1.3: Place Spice64 and Spice_dll in *C:\Program Files*

 or on linux NGSpice is installed via the command line.
 (Full instructions for PySpice/NGSpice installation can be found at https://pyspice.fabrice-salvaire.fr/releases/v1.4/installation.html)

+Note: For the older version of PySpice 1.3: Place Spice64 and Spice_dll in *C:\Program Files*.

 ### Animations
 **Animations** can be produced to show how the best member of the population evolves etc.